Friedrich Hayek: Business cycle

-Also in 1931, Hayek crititicized John Maynard Keynes's Treatise on Money (1930) in his "Reflections on the pure theory of Mr. J.M.
+Also in 1931, Hayek crititicised John Maynard Keynes's Treatise on Money (1930) in his "Reflections on the pure theory of Mr. J.M.
 Keynes" and published his lectures at the LSE in book form as Prices and Production.
 For Keynes, unemployment and idle resources are caused by a lack of effective demand, but for Hayek they stem from a previous unsustainable episode of easy money and artificially low interest rates.
 Keynes asked his friend Piero Sraffa to respond.
 Sraffa elaborated on the effect of inflation-induced "forced savings" on the capital sector and about the definition of a "natural" interest rate in a growing economy (see Sraffa–Hayek debate).
 Others who responded negatively to Hayek's work on the business cycle included John Hicks, Frank Knight and Gunnar Myrdal, who, later on, would share the Sveriges-Riksbank Prize in Economics with him.
 Kaldor later wrote that Hayek's Prices and Production had produced "a remarkable crop of critics" and that the total number of pages in British and American journals dedicated to the resulting debate "could rarely have been equalled in the economic controversies of the past".

 Hayek's work, throughout the 1940s, was largely ignored, except for scathing critiques by Nicholas Kaldor.
 Lionel Robbins himself, who had embraced the Austrian theory of the business cycle in The Great Depression (1934), later regretted having written the book and accepted many of the Keynesian counter-arguments.

 Hayek never produced the book-length treatment of "the dynamics of capital" that he had promised in the Pure Theory of Capital.
 At the University of Chicago, Hayek was not part of the economics department and did not influence the rebirth of neoclassical theory that took place there (see Chicago school of economics).
 When in 1974 he shared the Nobel Memorial Prize in Economics with Myrdal, the latter complained about being paired with an "ideologue".
-Milton Friedman declared himself "an enormous admirer of Hayek, but not for his economics.
+Milton Friedman declared himself "an enormous admirer of Hayek, but not for his economics".
 Milton Friedman also commented on some of his writings, saying "I think Prices and Production is a very flawed book.
 I think his [Pure Theory of Capital] is unreadable.
 On the other hand, The Road to Serfdom is one of the great books of our time".